seunbite/seunbite.github.io/_pages/guestbook.md

 layout: page
 title: "guestbook"
 permalink: /guestbook/
+nav: true
+nav_order: 3
 ---

-Hi, there!
-Let me here you.
+Hi!
+Let me hear you.
-- Who are you?
 - What brought you here?
 - What are you interested in?

 <div id="cusdis_thread"
   data-host="https://cusdis.com"